persist-os/vector-native/README.md

 - How much structure is too much
 - Where VN excels and where it fails
 - How different models interpret the same symbols
-- What makes instructions truly reusable
+- What makes natural language truly reusable
 - How to balance precision with flexibility

 Your contributions directly shape these answers.
 Every example, every test result, every variant teaches us something new about how machines can communicate more effectively.